interlay/interlay.github.io/docs/guides/wallets-explorers.md

 !> Always make sure you are scanning a QR code signed by a trusted verifier.

 - When you sign a transaction with the **account you imported via the QR code**, you will be prompted to `Scan signature via camera`
-- Scan the QR code using Parity Signer and click on `Unlock key and sign`.

 <div style={{textAlign: 'center'}}>
   <img alt="metadata" src='../_assets/img/guide/scan-signature-via-qr.png' width="300" />
 </div>

+- Scan the QR code using the Parity Signer app and click on `Unlock key and sign`.

+<div style={{textAlign: 'center'}}>
+  <img alt="metadata" src='../_assets/img/guide/sign-via-parity-signer.jpg' width="300" />
+</div>

 - Your Parity Signer will now display a QR code.
 To complete signing the transaction, siwthc back to your Desktop andclick on `Scan signature via camera`.
 Scan the QR code displayed on your mobile device.

-<div style={{textAlign: 'center'}}>
-  <img alt="metadata" src='../_assets/img/guide/sign-via-parity-signer.jpg' width="300" />
-</div>

 </details>